Creating a Workflow-Type Application

 Copying and Pasting a Workflow

 When you copy a workflow definition, only the node layout, node references (to modules, services, and user roles), node settings, and swimlanes are copied.
-So, the destination Workflow must have access to the assets referenced by the Workflow that is being copied.
+So, the destination workflow must have access to the assets referenced by the workflow that is being copied.
 For example, modules, reference data, services, user roles, and so on.
-Also, only the Enable Manual Layout Workflow setting copies over.
+Only the Enable Manual Layout Workflow setting copies over.

 Copying a Workflow